Realizing groups as symmetries of infinite translation surfaces: Introduction

 We write $\Isom(M)$ for the isometry group of a translation surface $M$.
 Our main result is the following.

-\begin{theorem} Let $S$ be an infinite-type surface such that $E(S) = E^g(S)$, and $G$ be an arbitrary group. \begin{enumerate} \item Assume that $S$ has self-similar end space.
-Then there exists a translation structure $M$ on $S$ such that $\Isom(M)$ is isomorphic to $G$ if and only if $G$ is \emph{countable}. \item Assume that $S$ is translatable with non-self-similar end space.
+\begin{theorem} Let $S$ be an infinite-type surface such that $E(S) = E^g(S)$ and $G$ be an arbitrary group. \begin{enumerate} \item Assume that $S$ has self-similar end space.
+Then there exists a translation structure $M$ on $S$ such that $\Isom(M)$ is isomorphic to $G$ if and only if $G$ is \emph{countable}. \item Assume that $S$ is translatable and $E(S)$ is not self-similar.
 Then there exists a translation structure~$M$ on $S$ such that $\Isom(M)$ is isomorphic to $G$ if and only if $G$ is \emph{virtually cyclic}. \item In all other cases, there exists a translation structure $M$ on $S$ such that $\Isom(M)$ is isomorphic to~$G$ if and only if $G$ is \emph{finite}. \end{enumerate} \end{theorem}

 This result is an analogue in the realm of translation surfaces of~\cite{APV}*{Theorem~6.2}.
-We stress however that~\cref{thm:main} is stronger than its analogue for the hyperbolic case, since, by using the more restrictive notion of translatable surfaces instead of surfaces with doubly-pointed end space\,\footnote{See~\cref{def:doubly pointed}.}, we are able to obtain a trichotomy.
+We stress however that~\cref{thm:main} is stronger than its analogue for the hyperbolic case, since, by using the more restrictive notion of translatable surfaces instead of surfaces with doubly-pointed end space\,\footnote{ A space of ends $E(S)$ is \emph{doubly pointed} if there are exactly two points in it whose $\Homeo(S)$-orbit is finite, see~\cref{def:doubly pointed}.}, we are able to obtain a trichotomy.
 Observe that, if a surface is translatable, it cannot contain non-displaceable subsurfaces of finite type.
-Using the same three categories of \cref{thm:main}, we can also improve~\cite{APV}*{Theorem~6.2}, in the complete hyperbolic case, to a trichotomy, see \cref{thm:improvingAPV1} for details.
+Using the same three categories as in \cref{thm:main}, we can also improve~\cite{APV}*{Theorem~6.2}, in the complete hyperbolic case, to a trichotomy, more precisely:

+\begin{theorem} Let $S$ be an infinite-type surface such that $E(S) = E^g(S)$ and $G$ be an arbitrary group. \begin{enumerate} \item Assume that $S$ has self-similar end space.
+Then there exists a complete hyperbolic metric $M$ on $S$ such that $\Isom(M)$ is isomorphic to $G$ if and only if $G$ is \emph{countable}. \item Assume that $S$ is translatable and $E(S)$ is not self-similar.
+Then there exists a complete hyperbolic metric $M$ on $S$ such that $\Isom(M)$ is isomorphic to $G$ if and only if $G$ is \emph{virtually cyclic}. \item In all other cases, there exists a complete hyperbolic metric $M$ on $S$ such that $\Isom(M)$ is isomorphic to $G$ if and only if $G$ is \emph{finite}. \end{enumerate} \end{theorem}